amiaopensource/vrecord/Resources/Documentation/dv_info.md

 ## Known Issues

-### No Audio During Playback
-Currently, no audio will play during record mode, but dvrescue will record the audio stream.
-You will need to monitor the audio directly on the deck.

-### dvpackager Not Currently Supported via vrecord
-Currently, the dvpackager segmenting options in vrecord do not work.
-You can use dvpackager to split files using the dvrescue GUI or CLI.
-For more information, please see the <a href="https://mipops.github.io/dvrescue/sections/packaging.html" target="_blank">dvpackager documentation</a>.

 ### vrecord Permissions Error
 If you receive the following error while capturing via vrecord using macOS 10.14.6: